 How It Works: Recycling Reduces Resource Use and Energy

 This how it works covers How It Works: Recycling Reduces Resource Use and Energy within Recycling for GCSE Chemistry.
-Revise Recycling in Using Resources for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 14 of 20 in this topic.
+Revise Recycling in Using Resources for GCSE Chemistry with 23 exam-style questions and 14 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 3 of 9 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position